“TL;DR” because this is as short as I could possibly make this article, which is not very short.

 In 2014, Dugin published an article titled ‘Horizons of our Revolution.
 From Crimea to Lisbon’ via his 4PT website (http://archive.vn/xAmTj), in which he stated: “We aren’t going to limit ourselves by annexing Crimea.
 That for sure. […] our revolution will not stop in Western Ukraine.
 It must go further in Europe. […] It is the goal of full Eurasianism – Europe from Lisbon to Vladivostok.
 Great Eurasian Continental Empire.
 And we will build it.
 This means European Revolution will be Eurasian Revolution.
 This is our last horizon.”

-One day after Putin came to power in 2000, Dugin embraced his glowie heritage and published an article stating that the KGB should be “the backbone of the Eurasian Renaissance.” (http://archive.vn/jljgv).
+One day after Putin came to power in 2000, Dugin published an article stating that the KGB should be “the backbone of the Eurasian Renaissance” (http://archive.vn/jljgv).

-As Dugin said, the book is highly influential among Russian elites, including the military, who used it as a textbook in their Academy of the General Staff.
-It was co-drafted by Colonel-General Leonid Ivashov, head of the International Department of the Russian Ministry of Defence.
+Foundations of Geopolitics was influential among Russian elites, including the military, who used it as a textbook in their Academy of the General Staff.
+The book was co-drafted by Colonel-General Leonid Ivashov, head of the International Department of the Russian Ministry of Defence.
 After writing FoG, Dugin was hired as a guest lecturer by the military, to explain his geopolitical Neo-Eurasianist theory to Russian officers and the likes.
 Seleznyov, a former Russian State Duma speaker and a buddy of Dugin, urged that FoG should be incorporated into the Russian school curriculum.

 4PT is not designed for Russian consumption, but to be read by hapless Western nationalists.
 Dugin’s aim with 4PT is to ideologically subvert nationalists in the West, making them more malleable and likely to assist (passively or actively) him in achieving the political goals he laid out in Foundations of Geopolitics.
 4PT is overflowing with psychobabble, verbose gobbledygook, and complete bastardizations of various historic right-wing thinkers — particularly notable is the manner in which Dugin mutated and inverted the Traditionalist School of thought.
 For an idea of the sort of nonsense included in the book, chapter 13, “Gender in the Fourth Political Theory,” is devoted to arguing in favor of a-sexual transgenderism.
 Behind the shoddy and transparent mask of phony “Traditionalism,” nothing separates Dugin’s Fourth Political Theory from the extant ideology of the New World Order that he claims to oppose.